 If reelected or elected for the first time, what specifically would you like to see done during your term?

 I would like to see some of our ordinances updated and a new ordinance drafted regarding the new fireworks law.

 What do you think the community's biggest challenges are and how can the community overcome them?

 Our biggest challenges at this time are the fire and police budgets.
 The economy has taken $2.3 million from the police department revenues and $1.2 million from the Fire Department revenues.
 The fire millage expires in 2013.
-The residents will have to decide the future of our fire department in November.
+The residents will have to .
 We have to work together, board members, police and fire departments, and residents to find solutions necessary to retain our police and fire departments.

 How would you propose making the police and fire funds financially stable?